In the butterfly stroke, swimmers execute a technique with their legs called the dolphin kick.

 The movements of the legs are rather simple.
 However, it takes practice to connect them with the undulation of the body, which is at the heart of the butterfly stroke.

-This undulation is initiated by your head and chest, travels down your torso, hips and then into your legs, where it ends in the dolphin kick.
-To explain the movements, let’s imagine that you are in the following initial position:
+This undulation is initiated by the head and chest, travels down the torso, hips and then into the legs, where it ends with a dolphin kick.

 - You are floating in a horizontal position in the water and on your chest.